Applications

 operation: reports.generateNightly

-bucket: workspace-review-reportsFor the full configuration reference, see Config File.
+timezone: America/New_YorkFor the full configuration reference, see Config File.

-For workflow schedules and event triggers, see
+For workflow definitions and activations, see

 Providers > Workflow.
 For the